dwjoyce/pythonbook/chapters/Decisions, decisions.rst

 You will also notice that the result of each expression is either ``True`` or ``False``.
 This is our fourth type of data, and they are called :term:`boolean` values.
 They are the simplest type of data imaginable - they are either ``True`` or ``False``.
 They cannot be any other value.
 This is the equivalent of on or off, 1 or 0, up or down.
 There is no in-between value, it is one or the other.
 For example, above we tested whether ``10`` was equal to ``20`` (``a == b``) - this is either ``True`` or it is ``False`` (obviously the latter).
 It cannot be something else, or both!

 Booleans are very useful, and you can set variables to boolean values as well.
-We will see more of this in chapter 13 on escaping out of a loop.
+We will see more of this in :ref:`chapter 13` on escaping out of a loop.

 More than one possibility
 -------------------------